seanstrom/Essays/importance-of-values.md

 We produce another `person` value whose name is "Mr. Jake", and is a year older than the `jake` value.
 And we do this easily by combining the functions that take in a `person` value and return a `person` value.

-Of course the composition doesn't stop there, for brevity's sake we'll stop here, we can still continue to compose together more functions if we wished to.
+Of course the composition doesn't stop there.
+For brevity's sake we'll stop here, but we can still continue to compose together more functions if we wished to.
 But we get a good amount of mileage through just this, and it's all thanks to being able to return values from our functions.

 Though, we still have some problems in our system.
 We're about to come in contact with a function that doesn't return a value.